Panchesco/gofile/README.md

 ##Change Log

+1.2.2

+* Author data for a file is now available in {exp:gofile:file_info} tag
+* Method: file_info_row now uses EE3 Model service
+* Converts file_id passed in param to integer when passing it to Model

 1.2.1

-Messages moved to language file.
+Messages moved to language file

 1.2.0